-- You can use either tri color or white quinoa.
+You can use either tri-color, red or white quinoa.
 I personally like tri-color as it makes the salad look more interesting!

-- There is no one type of kale that is best for salads, but for this particular recipe I like to use traditional green curly kale.
-Curly kale looks like this, unlike dinosaur kale that looks like this.
+There is no one type of kale that is best for salads, but for this particular recipe I like to use traditional green curly kale.
+You can use dinosaur/lacinato kale, but I recommend curly for this one!